zktuong/dandelion/README.md

 ## Installation instructions

-I would reccomend instaling this in order
+I would reccomend instaling this in order:
 ```bash
 # create a conda environment with specific modules
 conda create --name dandelion python=3.7